 Conditions of a licence may be modified in accordance with the procedures laid down in the WIA.
 Subject to a power of veto in certain circumstances by the Secretary of State, Ofwat may modify the conditions in a licence with the consent of the Regulated Company concerned.
 Before making the modifications, Ofwat must publish the proposed modifications as part of a consultation process, giving third parties the opportunity to make representations and objections which Ofwat must consider.
 In the absence of consent or primary legislation, Ofwat can secure a modification through a modification reference to the CMA.
 To date, Ofwat has never used its power to refer a licence amendment to the CMA.

+However, Defra has been actively consulting on proposed legislation to alter this approach.
+The effect of the proposal would be that Ofwat could make modifications without the consent of Regulated Companies, who would themselves have the right of reference to the CMA.
 A modification reference may also be required in the event of a direction from the Secretary of State to the effect that, inter alia, in their view, the modifications should only be made, if at all, following a reference to the CMA.

-A modification reference requires the CMA to investigate and report on whether matters specified in the reference operate, or may be expected to operate, against the public interest and, if so, whether the adverse public interest effect of those matters could be remedied or prevented by modification of the conditions of the licence.
+A modification reference currently requires the CMA to investigate and report on whether matters specified in the reference operate, or may be expected to operate, against the public interest and, if so, whether the adverse public interest effect of those matters could be remedied or prevented by modification of the conditions of the licence.
 In determining whether any particular matter operates or may be expected to operate against the public interest, the CMA is to have regard to the matters in relation to which duties are imposed on the Secretary of State and Ofwat.